abhinav-nath/design-patterns/src/main/java/com/codecafe/designpatterns/behavioral/chainofresponsibility/chain-of-responsibility.md

   forwarded to a particular processor or there are no objects in the chain who are able to handle the request.

-- **CoR** pattern is good to achieve lose coupling but it comes with the trade-off of having a lot of implementation classes and maintenance problems if most of the code is common in all the implementations.
+- **CoR** pattern is good to achieve loose coupling but it comes with the trade-off of having a lot of implementation classes and maintenance problems if most of the code is common in all the implementations.